jgallen23/videojs-playLists/README.md

   <tr><td>lastVideoEnded</td><td>Fired when the playlist has finished.</td></tr>
 </table>

+A [demo](http://belelros.github.io/videojs-playLists/) is now available to showcase what you can create with this plugin.

 ##Pending

 Pass video parameter to `next` and `prev` events.
 That should need to rewrite the trigger function from videojs since